 The following are the top queries about this visa:

-Finally, they must pay wealth tax, which can range from 0.2% to 2.5%, if the combined value of all of their properties in Spain exceeds €700.000 (although this amount may vary depending on your region).
+In addition, they will also be obliged to pay wealth tax, which can vary between 0.2% and 2.5% if the total value of all their properties in Spain exceeds 700,000 euros (although this limit may vary depending on the region).

 The majority of the doubts and commonly asked questions regarding the golden Spanish visa have already been addressed.